alexismen22a/load-payment-tracker/README.md

 trucker file you need to have a Date , Load number , Amount in your excel files.

-!
-EDIT THE LABEL NAMES FROM THE load.py to mach your colum name !
+## !
+EDIT THE LABEL NAMES FROM THE load.py TO MATCH YOUR COLUMS NAMES !

 Copyright all rights reserve for contributors.